-Declared a prodigy as a young child, he assumed the identity of an artist from his earliest pursuits.
-His parents were both artists connected to Grant Wood through his colleague & former student John Bloom & his wife Isabel.
-Joshua’s young life included post 60’s off-grid communal living, Hell’s Angels babysitters, complete artistic immersion, and family tragedy.
-Joshua attended the Kansas City Art Institute and St. Ambrose University as well as later studying anatomy & forensic arts.
+Joshua’s young life included post 60’s off-grid communal living, Hell’s Angels babysitters, family tragedy, & complete artistic immersion.
+In addition to diverse formal art education, Joshua earned his experience & honed his skills through profuse immersion & practice.
+25+ years of working with & adapting technology & fabrication machinery to his fine art in efforts to build what could not previously be made.
 Joshua’s fascination with digital sculpture and 3 dimensional printing technology began as a commercial sculptor and designer in the toy, invention and design, special effects, and product development industries.
 In the late 90’s he founded a boutique design and development firm servicing some of the largest global properties and corporations.
-He served as its president & CEO through 2008 after which he left his post to return to his art.
+He served as its president & CEO through 2008 after which he left his post to return to art.

 Besides exhibiting globally in galleries & museums, he produced the #1 most funded Sculpture project in Kickstarter history (2011-2015).
 Joshua’s experimentation in the presentation of his art through social media & the internet has garnered him international recognition & acclaim.
 His work is among thousands of collections & has appeared in countless publications & press worldwide.